BradGardea/WallStreetWarriors/README.md

 5. Open src/main/java/app and navigate to Main.java
 6. Launch the current file, a JavaSwing dialogue should open, use the application as desired
 7. In order to run the Tests, right click on the src/tests folder and go to More/Debug and click "Run with coverage" to view coverage for project

+###**A note about using the application**:
+The api we are using for stock market data "Finazon" only allows for ~100 API calls per minute, some components may not function as expected without access to the API, the interactions that use these API calls are: Refreshing, modifying portfolio selection in AvaialbleContestsView, viewing portfolio selection in EnrolledContestsView and terminating contests (happens automatically when time is up).